 - 1. A comprehensive, analytical, and integrated understanding of tourism and the visitor economy in a range of contexts - 2.
 The professional knowledge, behaviours and experience associated with employability and developing a management career in tourism and the visitor economy - 3.
 The critical thinking associated with developing a successful, ethical and sustainable organisation - 4.
-A commitment to continued learning and personal development and growth - Confidence in dealing with the digital technologies and their application in a real-world context, adapting to the opportunity's new digital tools and technologies offer in terms of organisational performance - 6.
-The skills of a reflective practitioner gained through engagement with placement and workrelated activities - 7.
-The work-related knowledge and strategic competences required to impact positively on business performance - 8.
+A commitment to continued learning and personal development and growth - 5.
+The skills of a reflective practitioner gained through engagement with placement and/or work-related activities - 6.
+The work-related knowledge and strategic competences needed to impact positively on business performance - 7.
 The ability to consider the application and relevance of the UNESCO sustainable development goals to the visitor economy.